 2) Open/read rates for messages

 You may spend lots of time crafting messages for your employees, but do you know if anyone is reading them?
-Company-wide emails have an average read rate of 36.5%, but targeted channels such as Red e App boast average read rates of 60-80%+ for corporate messages.
+As of 2019, company-wide emails have an average open rate of 21.33%, but targeted channels such as Red e App boast average read rates of 74.31% across all customers.